airbnb/zonify/docs/source/index.rst

 The `zonify` tool allows one to create DNS entries for all instances, tags and load balancers in EC2 and synchronize a Route 53 zone with these entries.

-The `zonify` tool and libraries intelligently insert a final and initial ``.`` as needed to conform to DNS conventions.
+The `zonify` tool and libraries intelligently insert a final and initial ``'.'`` as needed to conform to DNS conventions.
 One may enter the domains at the command line as ``example.com`` or ``example.com.``; it will work either way.

-For access to AWS APIs, `zonify` uses the credentials stored in two environment variables:
+For access to AWS APIs, `zonify` uses the the conventional environment variables to select regions and specify credentials:

 .. code-block:: text

     AWS_ACCESS_KEY_ID
     AWS_SECRET_ACCESS_KEY
+    EC2_URL

-This convention is shared with many AWS libraries and tools.
+These variables are used by many AWS libraries and tools.

 The subcommands allow staged generation, transformation and auditing of entries as well as straightforward, one-step synchronization.